alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

-<strong> Here another usage of background image for colorful text that has linear gradient color. </strong>
+<strong> Here is another usage of the background image.
+I make text colorful with the linear-gradient property. </strong>

 &nbsp;